Which program ranks as the best job in the Big Ten?

 Pros: The Gophers have a relatively new stadium that provided a significant upgrade from the outdated Metrodome.
 As the only Division I (FBS or FCS) program in the state, Minnesota should land its fare share of in-state recruits.

 Cons: Minnesota is a tough sell for out-of-state recruits.
 The weather is bad and the program lacks tradition.

 Final Verdict: Minnesota is a program with a ceiling — and Glen Mason hit that ceiling (winning five to eight games in most seasons with an occasional 10-win breakthrough).

 Pros: As the only private school in the Big Ten, Northwestern can be an attractive option for a top-flight recruit from the Midwest who is looking for an elite academic institution.
-The university has recently approved a $225-250 million facilities overhaul for all of the athletic programs.
+The university approved a $225-250 million facilities overhaul for all of the athletic programs in 2012.
 Football will no doubt be a huge beneficiary.

 Cons: It will always be a struggle to keep up with the elite programs in the Big Ten, from a recruiting and facilities standpoint.

 Final Verdict: You can win at Northwestern, but it will always be a challenge.